Holistic & Integrative

 I am committed to ongoing learning, professional development and the evolution of the services I offer to meet the needs in the best way possible of the diverse community of clients I serve.
 This includes making therapy a safe, affirming and culturally responsive experience and practicing cultural humility as a clinician.
 I regularly engage in professional training and education as well as receive regular professional consultation.
 I also "walk my own talk" and am committed to doing my own personal work, receiving support for myself and practicing in depth self care.

-I am licensed as a clinical professional counselor and clinical professional art therapist in Maryland, a professional counselor in the District of Columbia, and registered and board certified as an art therapist nationally.
+I am licensed as a clinical professional counselor and clinical professional art therapist in Maryland, a professional counselor in the District of Columbia and Virginia, and registered and board certified as an art therapist nationally.
 I completed a master's degree in art therapy and counseling at The George Washington University and a bachelor's degree in psychology and fine arts at Alfred University.
-My approach is informed by additional training in trauma therapy, transpersonal therapy, mind- body therapies, developmental psychology, neuroscience, somatic bodywork modalities and multiple maps of energy psychology and energy medicine.
+My approach is informed by additional training in trauma therapy, transpersonal therapy, mind- body therapies, systemic family constellations, developmental psychology, neuroscience, somatic bodywork modalities and multiple frameworks of energy psychology and energy medicine.

 I have been working in private practice since 2016, first as an associate at a group practice and now as the owner of Hannah Wilson Holistic Therapy LLC.
 Prior to entering into private practice I worked as a mental health counselor and art therapist with children, teens and adults in multiple settings including hospitals, public schools, and community clinics in the DC metropolitan area.
 Full CV is available upon request.